 With its myriad combinations of attachments and implements, the Swiss army knife is truly a versatile and nifty device, allowing us to easily accomplish numerous tasks, from filing nails to opening a bottle of wine.
-If only there were such a device to help us tackle the bigger issues we face—you know, the stuff like negative habits, feelings, behaviors and physical conditions that hold so many of us back.
-Well, there is, and it’s called hypnosis, a naturally occurring state of consciousness that, in clinical applications (hypnotherapy), is safe, painless and powerfully versatile in facilitating behavioral, emotional and/or physical change—like a Swiss army knife for the mind.
+If only there were such a device to help us tackle the bigger issues we face — you know, the stuff like negative habits, feelings, behaviors, and physical conditions that hold so many of us back.
+Well, there is, and it’s called hypnosis, a naturally occurring state of consciousness that, in clinical applications (hypnotherapy), is safe, painless, and powerfully versatile in facilitating behavioral, emotional, and physical change — like a Swiss army knife for the mind.

 A Long History of Healing